revised November, 2015John Howells lead singer (left 1966)

 When John Howells finally left to join the group 'Blues Ensemble' (later known as The Wellington Kitch Jump Band), there was concern that the 'N Betweens following would turn against them, but instead the four-piece group started to attract a growing number of supporters.
 Don Powell would go to The Diskery record shop in Birmingham and find obscure R&B and Motown recordings for the group to learn with Jim Lea working out the chords and arrangements.

-A big break for the 'N Betweens came when they were performing at a club in London and were spotted by the eccentric American record producer Kim Fowley.
-After proclaiming the 'N Betweens as "The next big thing", Fowley arranged to have the group record some songs at Regent Sound studios and the result of this was a single 'You Better Run/Evil Witchman' being issued by Columbia Records in August of 1966.
+A big break for the 'N Betweens came when they were performing at a club in London and were spotted by the eccentric American record producer Kim Fowley who a few years earlier had helped Birmingham group The Rockin' Berries on their road to fame.
+After proclaiming the 'N Betweens as "The next big thing", Fowley arranged to have them record some songs at Regent Sound studios and the result of this was their single titled 'You Better Run' backed with 'Evil Witchman' being issued by Columbia Records in August of 1966.

 The 'N Betweens continued to play dates across the country as well as having regular bookings at the Silver Blades Ice Rink and the Garden of Eden Irish Club in Birmingham.
 They also played support for The Move at Wolverhampton Civic Hall.
 In early 1967, The 'N Betweens recorded some songs at Abbey Road Studios in London under direction of Pink Floyd producer Norman Smith but the tracks remained unreleased and it would be two years before the band entered a recording studio again.
 Noddy Holder had yet to develop the tonsil-shredding vocal style that he would become famous for! (see Ambrose Slade).